Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 ## About This Repository

-This is a fork of [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider).
-This project ports the pay-to-write (P2W) database (DB) code from [this older project](https://github.com/Permissionless-Software-Foundation/pay-to-write-orbitdb) and adds it to the ipfs-service-provider boilerplate code in order to add both a REST API over HTTP interface and JSON RPC over IPFS interface to access the P2WDB services.
+ipfs-p2wdb-service is a fork of [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider).
+This project ports the pay-to-write (P2W) database (DB) specific code to the ipfs-service-provider boilerplate code. ipfs-service-provider provides both a *REST API over HTTP* interface (web2) and *JSON RPC over IPFS* interface (web3) to access the P2WDB services.

-Two API endpoints are currently implemented:

-- Write - add an entry to the database.
-- Read all - read all entries in the database.

-Each endpoint is available over two interfaces:

-- A REST API over HTTP
-- A JSON RPC over IPFS, using [chat.fullstack.cash](https://chat.fullstack.cash)

 Documentation: